Quasilinear rough partial differential equations with transport noise: Introduction

 \begin{theorem}[Existence of $L^2$-solutions] Take $u_0\in L^2$ and let $a^{ij}$ be as in Assumption \ref{ass:A}.
 Moreover, let $\X=(X^{i},\LL^{i})_{i=1,\dots ,d}$ be as in Assumption \ref{ass:geometric}.
 There exists an $L^2$-energy solution to the problem \eqref{problem_main}. \end{theorem}

 A noticeable aspect of the previous theorem is that solutions exist in the same class as the one described in the linear theory \cite{hocquet2017energy}, in particular they are global in time.
 The regularity of the coefficients is precisely enough to make sense of the equation on $v:=u^2,$ as an $L^1$ solution of a similar problem, which in turn allows to obtain the key a priori estimate in the energy space $L^\infty(L^2)\cap L^2(W^{1,2})$.
 This estimate will be a consequence of a similar Gronwall-type argument as for the linear case.
 The existence of $L^2$-solutions will then be shown by a compactness argument, using the fact that the driving coefficient path $\X$ is geometric.
-This follows the lines of the variational approach for rough PDEs recently developed in the series of papers \cite{bailleul2017unbounded,deya2016priori,hocquet2017energy,hofmanova2018navier,hocquet2018ito}.\\
+We note that this strategy follows essentially the lines of \cite{hocquet2017energy,hocquet2018ito}.

 As for uniqueness of solutions, the situation becomes much more involved.
 Typically, one aims to look for an estimate on the difference of two solutions, which in general involves moments on the spatial derivatives.
 As is quicky realized, these bounds are stronger than those needed for the existence step.
 Namely, the $L^\infty(L^2)\cap L^2(W^{1,2})$-estimate on $u$ is no longer sufficient to conclude.
 A basic strategy is then to take a lower exponent than for existence, by searching to prove an $L^\infty(L^1)$ estimate instead of $L^\infty(L^2)$.
 But even in that case, the ``naive'' approach to estimate the rough integral seems to inevitably make the essential supremum of the gradient of solutions appear, which is too strong for our purposes.
 There is however a favorable case that can be treated at the level of integrability described in Theorem \ref{thm:existence}, which is when the driving coefficient path $X^i_t(x),i=1,\dots ,d,$ is divergence-free.
 In that case, the $L^\infty(L^1)$ estimate simplifies, which allows us to show the following.